abkfenris/adm_locations/Readme.rst

 Designed to work with `Proof
-Admissions <http://proofgroup.com/AdmissionsTools>`__ for those who are better at spacial things than just reading from a list.
+Admissions <http://proofgroup.com/AdmissionsTools>`__ for those who are better at spatial visualization than just reading from a list.

 Steps: -
 1. Within Proof adm filter down a set to just the records that you